rvisent/TeslaCoil_BT/README.md

 # Musical Tesla Coil firmware

-This code allows direct streaming of Bluetooth audio to the Tesla Coil driver and power amplifier.
+This code allows direct streaming of Bluetooth audio to a Tesla Coil driver and power amplifier through pin IO32.

 It is derived from bt_stream demo by Expressif, which handles the connection to the BT client and provides a stream of stereo, 16 bit PCM data.